v12technology/fluxtion/docs/sections/mark-event-handling/functional_event_processing.md

 stream api.
 Bound functions are invoked in accordance to the dispatch rules [dispatch rules](../fluxtion-explored#event-dispatch-rules).

 ## Creating a flow
-In order to bind a functional operation we need to create a head of flow that the event processor will dispatch to when onEvent is called by user code.
-In the imperative approach an entry point is registered by [annotating a method](processing_events#handle-event-input) with `@OnEventHandler`.
-The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods for creating the head of a flow.
-There is no restriction to the number of flows bound inside an event processor.
+In order to bind a functional operation we need to create a head of flow that the event processor will dispatch to when the event processor starts a calculation cycle.
+In the imperative approach an event processor entry point is registered by [annotating a method](processing_events#handle-event-input) with `@OnEventHandler` or an interface exported with `@ExportService`.

+The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods for creating the head of a flow that is bound as an entry point to n event processor.
+There is no restriction on the number of data flow heads bound inside an event processor.

 Creat a flow for String events with a call to DataFlow.subscribe